getpawprint/slate/source/includes/_configuration.md

 intake.intake_form_override.media_opt_in | object | Social media customization
-intake.intake_form_override.media_opt_in.is_visible | boolean | Whether or not the input for if the vet is allowed to use pictures of the client's pet on social media should be shown intake.intake_form_override.media_opt_in.is_required | boolean | Whether or not the input for if the vet is allowed to use pictures of the client's pet on social media should be required
+intake.intake_form_override.media_opt_in.is_visible | boolean | Whether or not the input for if the vet is allowed to use pictures of the client's pet on social media should be shown intake.intake_form_override.media_opt_in.is_required | boolean | Whether or not the input for if the vet is allowed to use pictures of the client's pet on social media should be required intake.checkin_instructions | string | Custom checkin instructions; displayed in client intake confirmation email (deprecated in favor of checkin.custom_instructions) checkin | object? | Controls day-of-appointment checkin customizations checkin.curbside_enabled | boolean | Whether or not to show the "I'm here" button in the client access page and if checkin email should be sent checkin.custom_instructions | string | Custom checkin instructions; displayed in client intake confirmation email

 ## Get configuration (admin)